 Deploy The Portainer Agent

-There are multiple ways to deploy the Portainer Agent.
-Deploying the Agent as a stack is the simplest method, however you can also install the Agent manually if desired.
-Connecting your Portainer instance to the Agent is required in order to make use of the Agent's features.
+There are multiple ways to deploy the Portainer Agent. is the simplest method, however you can also if desired. is required in order to make use of the Agent's features.

 The simplest way to deploy the Agent is to use the Stacks feature of the the Portainer UI.